spencer-s-hodson/startup/README.md

 - **HTML pages** - Five HTML pages that represent the ability to login, leave reviews, keep track of assignments, view session history, and send messages to me.
 - **Links** - The login page automatically links to the home page.
 After logging in, you are able to link any of the other HTML pages, including the login page (sign out)
 - **Text** - Each review leaves a 0-5 star rating, as well as text.
+- **Images** - I added an image in the header so that students can recognize me!
+This can be viewed from every HTML page
 - **Login** - Input box and submit button for login.
 - **Database** - The voting choices represent data pulled from the database.
 Previous sessions are also stored in a database, and are viewable from the History section
 - **WebSocket** - Displays all reviews from to the Homepage.
 Also a chat feature in the messages section.
 Finally, able to add assignments/tasks to take care of in the assignments section